 The Code cannot address every possible ethical situation that may arise in the work environment.
 Employees therefore may need to seek guidance and assistance as appropriate and are encouraged to do so.
-If an employee is faced with an ethical concern and is unsure of the right course of action to take then asking some simple questions may help guide you:
+If you are faced with an ethical concern and are unsure of the right course of action to take, asking some simple questions may help guide you: